AMS-CSL/CSL_Model/touristmodel.md

 The basis of the

 ## Tourist Activities
-Six activity types (out of twelve addressed in BOMA) are selected to be included in the model (Julia p.33) \
+Six activity types (out of twelve addressed in BOMA) are selected to be included in the model (Julia p.27 Table 3.3) \
 1-	Walking through the city \
 2-	Sightseeing \
 3-	Cultural activity (museum, art exhibition, zoo etc) \